cubeta-io/cubeta-starter/readme.md

 and based on that we placed the code that handle the logic on the service layer and this layer will be placed above the repository layer .

-after your model creation is done you'll find this directory : `app/Services/YourModelName`  in it, you will find 2 php files :
+after your model creation is done you'll find 2 php files in the services' directory you defined in the package config file :

 1. `YourModelService.php` this is the service class
 2. `IYourModelService.php` this is the service interface